ethereum/ethereum-org-website/src/content/decentralized-identity.md

 ### Off-chain attestations {#off-chain-attestations}

-A major concern with storing attestations on-chain is that they contain personally identifiable information (PII) that individuals want to keep private.
-The transparent nature of the Ethereum blockchain, therefore, makes it unattractive for storing attestations.
+One concern with storing attestations on-chain is that they might contain information individuals want to keep private.
+The public nature of the Ethereum blockchain makes it unattractive to store such attestations.

 The solution is to issue attestations, held by users off-chain in digital wallets, but signed with the issuer's DID stored on-chain.
 These attestations are encoded as [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) and contain the issuer's digital signature—which allows for easy verification of off-chain claims.